arunvsuresh/defiantLightParse/PRESS-RELEASE.md

 ## Closing and Call to Action ##
   > Wrap it up and give pointers where the reader should go next.

   We've made it incredibly easy to buy and sell digital content via Bitcoin.
-Visit fauxpoe.com to see what all the fuss is about.
+Visit fauxpoe.com to see what all the fuss is about!